BreakerBeam/dnd-spell-list/README.md

 6. What are the stretch goals?
 Adding a refined search function for spells (search for a piece of a string in the name or displaying certain spells by class, level or school of magic)
-Adding other things to the character that one may find useful (character details, notes sections etc…) Adding a function that allows you to create your own spells and add them to the database or your character (since the API I found only has spells from the player’s handbook and not from expanded content.)
+Adding other things to the character that one may find useful (character details, dice roller, notes sections etc…) Adding a function that allows you to create your own spells and add them to the database or your character (since the API I found only has spells from the player’s handbook and not from expanded content.)
 Being able to sort/search through your own spell list as well as pick and choose what details of your spells that are displayed
-Adding a dice roller
+Ability for users to sign in and store characters instead of storing characters globally Moving the database to the cloud instead of storing it in local mongo db Hosting the app online